indieweb/wordpress-micropub/README.md

   arguments passed to wp_insert_post or wp_update_post.
 For deletes and undeletes, args['ID'] contains the post id to be (un)deleted.
 Null for queries.

+`$default`: The default endpoint location used by the plugin.
+The Authentication and Token Endpoints default to [IndieAuth](https://indieauth.com/), the Micropub endpoint to the `/?micropub=endpoint`

 #### Other

 Stores [microformats2](http://microformats.org/wiki/microformats2) properties in